-Distribution: Widely distributed on both sides of the Cascades in Washington; British Columbia to California, east to Montana, also in eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California, east to Idaho and Montana; also in northeastern North America.

 Habitat: Roadsides, fields, pastures, forest edges, wastelots, and other disturbed areas.

 Origin: Introduced from Eurasia

 Biennial or short-lived perennial from a taproot; stems solitary or several, erect, simple up to the inflorescence, 2-10 dm. tall.

 Evenly distributed along the stem, only slightly reduced upward, mostly 2-3 times pinnatifid, 4-20 cm. long and 2-6 cm. wide, the lower petiolate and often deciduous, the upper becoming sessile toward to top of the stem.

 Heads rather numerous in a short, broad inflorescence, the disk usually 7-10 mm. wide; involucre about 4 mm. high, its bracts about 13, over 1 mm. wide, dark-tipped; rays about 13, 4-10 mm. long.